unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

 Commit objects combine a tree object along with information about the context that led to the current tree.
 Commits store a reference to parent commit(s), the author, the commiter, and the commit message.

+Reflogs
+Git keeps a record of when the tips of branches and other references were updated in the repo.

+We can view and update these reference logs using the git reflog command.

+Git only keeps reflogs on your local activity.
+They are not shared by collaborators.
+Reflogs also expire.
+Git cleans out old entries after around 30 days, though this can be configured.

+Reflog references
+We can access specific git refs with name@{qualifier}.
+We can use this syntax to access specific ref pointers and can pas them to other commands including checkout, reset, and merge.